giomj/datascience/README.md

 Copy the authenticated token URL from the terminal and browse to it.

+Your notebook is ready to use!

+If you want to connect with MongoDB using Python then follow the rest of the steps here.

-Open a new terminal in Jupyter
+Open a new terminal in Jupyter to install pymongo to interact with MongoDB.

 ```
 conda install pymongo